How is my gut health??

 Kombucha

 Kombucha is a wonderful fermented tea that is rich in probiotics and good bacteria for your gut and immune system.
-Tastes kind of like lemonade, our kids love it!
-It is a great alternative to fizzy drinks as it naturally carbonates.
-Traditionally Kombucha is made using black tea but Fiona, our wonderful fermenter, makes 2 main varieties in the shop: a mixed berry kombucha based on rooibos tea (caffeine free) and a lemongrass and ginger kombucha based on green tea.
-It is easy to make and there is something beautiful about fermenting your own at home and growing a good mother (another name for a mother is a scoby – symbiotic culture of bacteria and yeast which converts the sugar to probiotic bacteria).
-See our short kombucha Q&A below to answer any questions about sugar, SCOBY’s and fermentation time.
+It tastes a bit like lemonade—our kids love it!
+It’s a great alternative to fizzy drinks as it naturally carbonates.
+Traditionally, kombucha is made using black tea, but Fiona, our wonderful fermenter, makes two main varieties in the shop: a mixed berry kombucha based on rooibos tea (caffeine-free) and a lemongrass and ginger kombucha based on green tea.
+It’s easy to make, and there’s something beautiful about fermenting your own at home and growing a good 'mother' (another name for a mother is a SCOBY—Symbiotic Culture of Bacteria and Yeast, which converts sugar into probiotic bacteria).

 Serves 1